Pay Less Tax? Here's Australia's Best Crypto Tax Software

-The ATO is clear that you need to file your crypto taxes alongside your annual tax return by the 31st October each year.
+The ATO is clear that you need to file your crypto taxes alongside your annual tax return by the 31st of October each year.
 But calculating and filing crypto taxes is a lot trickier than filing your standard tax return.
-Fortunately, there’s plenty of excellent tax software for Aussie taxpayers to utilise to make crypto taxes a breeze.
+Fortunately, there’s plenty of excellent tax software for Aussie taxpayers to utilize to make crypto taxes a breeze.
 Here’s our list of the best Australian tax software for crypto investors - whatever your investments.

 Essential tax software: Koinly